Tackling/Twitch-Channel-Checker/README.md

 # Twitch Channel Status Checker

-This Python script checks the status of a list of Twitch channels and writes the result to separate files for live and offline channels.
+This Python script uses the Twitch API to check if channels are live or offline.
+It creates multiple worker threads to check channels in parallel and saves the results to two separate text files, one for live channels and another for offline channels.

 ## How to Use